 Why we measure this

-Healthy forests provide many benefits such as clean air, fresh water, healthy soils, habitat for plants and animals, and materials for building homes and printing books.
-Forest management is based on the concept that forests change over time; young trees grow and reach maturity.
-During this time a forest may be cut for wood products, be burned in wildfires, or continue growing until it becomes old and eventually falls over or is killed by insects or disease.
+Healthy forests provide benefits such as clean air, fresh water, wildlife habitat and materials for building homes.
+A key forest management consideration is how forests change over time – young trees grow to maturity, decline and eventually die.
+Throughout this lifecycle a forest may be harvested for wood products, burned in wildfires or continue growing until it becomes old and falls over or is killed by insects and diseases.

 What is happening

-For each timber supply area in the commercial forest and fringe forest (Crown agriculture) zones, a harvest volume schedule (HVS) is calculated.
-The HVS in Saskatchewan is also known as the annual allowable cut or the sustainable wood supply in other Canadian jurisdictions.
-The HVS is determined based on the results of a timber supply analysis, which assesses the selected long-term forest resource management strategy using complex computer modelling.
-To ensure forest sustainability, the amount of timber harvested must not exceed the HVS for a specified term.
-Timber harvesting on private and federal lands is not regulated in Saskatchewan.
-For this indicator, timber harvested from private and federal lands have been included and the HVS has been estimated.
+For each timber supply area in the commercial forest and fringe forest (Crown agriculture) zones, an annual allowable cut (AAC) is calculated.
+The AAC is determined from computer modelling and analysis of forests over a 200-year period.
+To ensure sustainable forest management, the amount of harvest must not exceed the AAC over a specified term.
+Harvesting on private and federal lands is not regulated in Saskatchewan, but for the purpose of this indicator, timber harvested from private and federal lands have been included and the AAC have been estimated.

-HVS compared to actual harvest is a key performance indicator of sustainable forest management.
-This comparison provides information on the over- or under-utilization of available wood supply and how the forestry industry is performing relative to its allocation of timber.
-Additionally, it highlights potential investment opportunities in the forestry sector.
-A higher ratio of actual harvest to HVS can be an indicator that the forest industry is performing well, whereas a low ratio may indicate a downturn.
+Comparing the AAC to the realized annual harvest is a key performance indicator of sustainable forest management.
+The comparison provides information on the over or under-utilization of wood supply and how the forestry industry is performing relative to its allocation of timber.
+Additionally, it may highlight potential investment opportunities for Saskatchewan's forestry sector.
+A higher utilization percentage of realized annual harvest to AAC may indicate that the forest industry is performing well, whereas a low utilization percentage may indicate a downturn.

-The low actual harvest to HVS ratios observed between 2006 and 2009 in Saskatchewan's commercial forest zone mirrored a period of global economic recession.
-Since then, as the forest industry recovers, the ratio of actual harvest to HVS has increased.
-However, the ratio has not yet returned to pre-recession levels.
-In 2020-21, of the 8.96 million cubic metre provincial HVS, 4.15 million cubic metres of timber were harvested from Saskatchewan's commercial forest and fringe forest zones.
-This represents a 46 per cent harvest to HVS ratio.
-As a result, Saskatchewan's commercial forest and fringe forest zone will age and potentially be more susceptible to natural disturbances, such as wildfires, insects and disease.
+The low realized annual harvest to AAC utilization percentages observed between 2006 and 2009 in Saskatchewan's commercial forest zone coincide with a period of global economic recession.
+Since then, as the forest industry recovers, the utilization percentage of realized annual harvest to AAC has increased and stabilized.
+However, the utilization percentage has not returned to pre-recession levels.
+In 2021-22, of the 8.95 million cubic metre provincial AAC, 3.97 million cubic metres of timber were harvested.
+This represents a 44 per cent harvest to AAC utilization percentage.
+As a consequence of not achieving a higher per cent harvest to AAC utilization percentage, Saskatchewan's forests may age past healthy maturity and be more susceptible to natural disturbances, such as wildfires, insects and disease.